Thakar-Lab/BONITA/README.md

 **Step 2: Rule inference**

-Simply run the script find_rules_pathway_analysis.sh which will automatically submit appropriate jobs to SLURM queue
+Simply run the script find_rules_pathway_analysis.sh which will automatically submit appropriate jobs to SLURM queue:

+`bash find_rules_pathway_analysis.sh`

 **Step 3: Pathway Analysis**
 To accomplish this, the proper inputs must be provided to pathway_analysis_score_pathways.py.
 The cleaup.sh script will automatically put output of rule inference step into correct folders.